 The community screening included a small reception with Drew’s Head of STEAM, Head of Project-based Learning and Head of College and Career Readiness.
 A post-screening panel offered an entry point to community conversations about how STEAM learning can provide access to academic and career paths.

 Thanks to our generous donors, AndACTION is able to assist philanthropic, nonprofit and other social good organizations arrange film screenings, similar to the ones described above.
-Our services are free of charge.
-For more information and support, please email us at email@example.com.
+For more information and support, please email us at firstname.lastname@example.org.